 Cranberry Hand Pies

-These cranberry hand pies are the perfect festive holiday dessert.
-They are made with a homemade pie crust (or buy store-bought for an even quicker dessert!) and packed full of an orange-scented cranberry filling.
+These cranberry hand pies are made with a homemade pie crust (or store-bought for an even quicker dessert!) and packed with an orange-scented cranberry filling.
 This is the perfect sweet and tart dessert!

 Cranberry Hand Pies on a piece of parchment paper.

-They are packed full of orange-scented cranberry sauce and wrapped up in a quick homemade sour cream pie crust pastry.
+They are packed with orange-scented cranberry sauce and wrapped in a quick homemade sour cream pie crust pastry.

-To keep them extra special I cut them out with Christmas tree-shaped cookie cutters but you could use whatever shape cutters you happen to have on hand.
+To make them extra special, I cut them out with Christmas tree-shaped cookie cutters, but you could use whatever shape cutters you have on hand.

-This is also a great use for any leftover cranberry sauce you happen to have on hand.
+This is also an excellent use for any leftover cranberry sauce you have on hand.

 One single cranberry hand pie.